Skip to content

 Planning happens in two stages: milestone planning (roadmap) and slice planning (task breakdown).

-The milestone planner reads the context and research, then decomposes work into slices — demoable vertical increments ordered by risk:
+After research completes, the milestone planner (plan-milestone) reads the context and research, then decomposes work into slices — demoable vertical increments ordered by risk:

 .gsd/